The following is a list of frequently asked questions for the IDSC.

 I am new to video editing.
 Is there someone there to help me?

-While there is a lab attendant available during the open lab hours, due to the complex nature of audio/video editing and the demands/needs of other lab users, we are unable to assist you step by step in the process.
-There are several alternative resources for assistance with Audio/Video Capture & Editing, such as the Distance Learning Center and Campus Audio Visual Event Team.
+there is a lab attendant available during the open lab hours, due to the complex nature of audio/video editing and the demands/needs of other lab users, we are unable to assist you step by step in the process.
+There are several alternative resources for assistance with Audio/Video Capture & Editing, such as the Lecture Capture Center and Campus Audio Visual Event Team.
 For more information, please see the IDSC Service Changes.

 For more information regarding video in the lab, please see the IDSC Video page.